zpgoddard/recipe-finder/README.md

 It's dinner time!
 Create an application that helps users find the most relevant recipes that they can prepare with the ingredients that they have at home.

 ## Deployed App

 [See it in action here!](https://recipe-finder-pennylane-beac36736783.herokuapp.com/)

+### How to Use

+1. Enter your ingredient into the input bar at the top of the screen.
+2. Press Enter or click the "+" button to add it to your list of ingredients (ingredients must be at least 3 characters).
+3. Click on an ingredient to remove it from the list.
+4. Click the "Find Recipes" button to search for recipes that match your ingredients:
+   - Recipes with the highest match percentage appear first.
+For example: A 5/5 match is 100%, whereas a 4/5 match is 80%.
+   - If multiple recipes have the same match percentage, they are ordered by the number of your ingredients they match with.
+   - Remaining conflicts are resolved by the least number of missing ingredients.
+5. Click on a recipe to expand it and view more details; ingredients that match will be highlighted.

 ## User Stories